 For those who feel the Paleo diet is the healthiest diet, it is difficult to choose which Paleo diet they are referring to.
 Is it the diet of the early, purely carnivorous Inuit?
 Or is it the diet of the early Tarahumara, who were mostly vegetarian?

-Rather than try to duplicate a diet it is better to determine what aspect of a particular diet is healthy.
+Rather than try to duplicate a healthy diet, it is better to determine what aspect of a particular diet is healthy.
 To duplicate the food practices of unfamiliar cultures is very difficult.
 Today's domesticated animals and plants differ in many ways from wild animals and plants.
 They even differ from domesticated animals and plants of just a century ago.

 Tests, Tests And More Tests

 But if you can find the crucial factors in the diet of a particular group of people that led to their health, you can duplicate those factors in a modern diet.
-By testing suspected factors to determine how they work biologically you can develop a model that explains the health effects.
+By testing suspected factors to determine how they work biologically, you can develop a model that explains the health effects.

-The common factor in indigenous diets was a high potassium to sodium ratio.
+In this instance, the common factor in indigenous diets was a high potassium to sodium ratio.
 As shown in these two studies of the Inuits (as well as multiple studies of other indigenous groups), the higher the potassium to sodium ratio, the lower the blood pressure.

 It's Even In Medical Textbooks

-Doctors Guyton, Young and their associates demonstrated the basic physiology of how this ratio leads to hypertension in a definitive manner through an extensive body of work.
+Doctors Guyton, Young, Hall and their associates demonstrated the basic physiology of how this ratio leads to hypertension in a definitive manner through an extensive body of work.
 It is so definitive that it is now in the medical physiology book originally authored by Dr. Guyton, now authored by Dr. Hall.

 Where Are The Tables?